DemiKal/OpenGL_Framework/README.md

 6. Install the packages.
 From CMD, run: `vcpkg install glm glfw3 fmt spdlog stb assimp`
 6. Run `vcpkg integrate install` for good measure, to make sure it's integrated into Visual Studio.

+You can enable use of precompiled headers in the `OpenGL Framework` project for faster compilation.
+Make sure to set `Editor` as the start up project in Visual Studio.

 ## Assets
 Simply unzip Assets.zip file directly where it is.